Foam Roll Forearms Before or After a Workout? | 321 STRONG Answers

 - &#10003;A muscle roller stick delivers more targeted forearm contact than a standard foam roller

-Foam roll your forearms on both ends of a workout — before to prime grip and reduce stiffness, after to clear soreness and speed recovery.
+Foam rolling your forearms works on both ends of a workout, but what you get depends on timing.
 Before training, rolling primes circulation and reduces stiffness for better grip and wrist control.
 After training, it clears metabolic buildup and cuts next-day soreness.
 One session to choose?
 Go post-workout.

 ## Before a Workout: Priming the Forearms